Modern Languages and Literatures

 CHIN 108: Spoken Chinese for Travelers

 This course is a foundational course in oral proficiency that employs a new method designed to have students quickly speaking and comprehending Mandarin Chinese.
 This course introduces Mandarin Chinese pronunciation, the pinyin transcription system, and modern colloquial Chinese.
 The emphasis is only on oral proficiency.
 The Chinese writing system is not required in this course.
 Overall, Chinese for Travelers is designed for students who seek to advance rapidly in Chinese as well as prepare for upper-level language study.
 Particularly for those who aspire to travel abroad, the class offers basic and practical language-survival skills.
 Of course, the class is also geared to pique your interest in a beautiful land, culture, and people.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities.)

 cross listed: ASIA 108